-If you are thinking about starting a YouTube channel and you are trying to make your videos look like Casey Neistat’s, Peter McKinnon, Linus, Marques Brownlee, or maybe PewDiePie, or any other YouTuber that you look up to you are probably asking yourself:
+If you are thinking about starting a YouTube channel in 2022 and you are trying to make your videos look like Casey Neistat’s, Peter McKinnon, Linus, Marques Brownlee, or maybe PewDiePie, or any other YouTuber that you look up to you are probably asking yourself:

 Which are the most used video editing software by YouTubers?

+Nothing has really changed since last year when we first published this, so the list is the same in 2022.
 The top 3 video editors used for YouTube video editing are iMovie, Premiere Pro CC, and Final Cut Pro X.

 iMovie is great for beginners, it’s easier to use but does not offer as many editing options and features as the other two.